hyperledger/fabric/docs/source/deploypeer/peerchecklist.md

 - **`clientAuthRequired`:** Defaults to `false`.
 Set to `true` for a higher level of security by using **mutual TLS**, which can be configured as an extra verification step of the client-side TLS certificate.
 Where server-side TLS is considered the minimally necessary level of security, mutual TLS is an additional and optional level of security.

 - **`clientRootCAs.files`:** Contains a list of additional root certificates used for verifying certificates of client connections.
-It is not required to be set, but can be used to augment the set of TLS CA certificates available from the MSPs of each channel’s configuration.
+It augments the set of TLS CA certificates available from the MSPs of each channel’s configuration.
+Minimally, set your organization's TLS CA root certificate so that the peer can receive join channel requests.

 ## peer.bccsp.*